mgerstner/oscfs/README.md

 *oscfs* is a FUSE based user space file system that allows to access open build service (OBS) instances.
 It is based on the *osc* (openSUSE Commander) python package for interfacing with OBS.
+At the moment it provides read-only access for inspecting packages and their metadata.

 # Dependencies